Aaron-Zhao123/ELEC50009/readme.md

 Originally created by Prof. Peter Cheung and Prof. Christos Bouganis, now renovated by [Dr. Aaron Zhao](https://aaron-zhao123.github.io/teaching/info_process/) (a.zhao@imperial.ac.uk) and Sarim Baig, and reviewed and tested by [Cheng Zhang](https://github.com/ChengZhang-98).

 The aim of the module is to enable students to design information processing systems of medium complexity, by considering communication and computation costs, as well as local (embedded) and server-side processing.
 The module builds upon the materail you have been taught in your EIE year two, and introduces the practical aspects of embedded processing, networking, and databases.
-The first part of the module consists of a series of practical labs where you will be exposed to the practical aspects of embedded processing, networking and datasets, followed by a practical component (i.e. coursework) with strong emphasis on the design methodolody, where a fully operational processing system needs to be designed.
+The first part of the module consists of a series of practical labs where you will be exposed to the practical aspects of embedded processing, networking and datasets, followed by a practical component (i.e. coursework) with strong emphasis on the design methodology, where a fully operational processing system needs to be designed.

 Upon successful completion of this module, you will be able to:
 - Develop an embedded system based on a CPU/FPGA
 - Apply signal processing. techniques to a time-series data considering their computational cost
-- Develop the communiction infrastructure between a local node and a server
+- Develop the communication infrastructure between a local node and a server
 - Design a database that communicates with the rest of the system
 - Judge the compute capabilities of different platform